 The V-Go is a simple-to-use, insulin delivery device that provides a preset basal rate and on-demand bolus dosing.
 Unlike most patch pumps current or in development, the V-Go has no controller device that must be carried around and used to give commands.

 Status: Has FDA approval.
 Acquired by Roche in March 2010.
-Predicted to launch in 2012.

 The Solo system has made two parts, the MicroPump and the Remote, which work together wirelessly.
 The MicroPump is made up of a disposable 200-unit insulin reservoir and a 90 day reusable Pump Base.
 It is attached to your body with a "cradle" that houses the canula used for insulin delivery.
 The pump has side buttons that allow quick ad easy blousing without the Remote.